 The Corporate Plan covering the four-year period, 2020-2024, was approved in August 2020 and implementation of the various Corporate Strategic Objectives continues with annual Action Plans being agreed with the Steering Group to deliver these.
-It is anticipated that a review of the Corporate Plan will take place in 2023/24 and preparation for a new Corporate Plan covering 2024/2028 will begin.
+The new Corporate Plan covering 2024-2028 is currently being prepared.